home I index I latest I glossary I introductions I e-mail I about this site

 Read the captions by hovering over the images, and click on them to see them enlarged.

-from the north-west cordoned off central tower south door north side
+Fundenhall cordoned off north doorway central tower north side

 St Nicholas, Fundenhall

+Looking at it in 2006, I thought it was lovely, in its quiet churchyarrd surrounded by open fields, some distance from the nearest other building.
+Thin trees stood sentinel.
+I wondered what would become of it.
 A sign on the gate said that a meeting was to be held, and it invited all parishioners.
-The problem was, simply, that essential repairs would cost an astronomical figure, way beyond anything that the local band of CofE members could possibly find or ever repay.
-The suggestion was that a new use for the building might be found, but what on earth could become of this place, handsome as it is, when it is so far off the beaten track?
+The problem was, simply, that the repairs would cost an astronomical figure, way beyond anything that the local band of CofE members could possibly find or ever repay.
+The suggestion was that a new use for the building might be found, but what on earth could be done with this place, handsome as it is, when it was so far off the beaten track?

-My personal feeling is that churches like this are worth keeping simply for their own sake, as artistic creations and historical artifacts.
-Most of us these days are not Anglicans, and will never find ourselves in a Church of England parish church on a Sunday morning; but still these medieval buildings remain, and they damned well should be worth keeping as the heart of our communities.
-What is to be done without us all embracing the lukewarm protestantism of most English village churches?
+My personal feeling as expressed at the time was that churches like this were worth keeping simply for their own sake, as artistic creations and historical artifacts.
+Most of us these days are not Anglicans, and will never find ourselves in a Church of England parish church on a Sunday morning; but still these medieval buildings remain, and they really should be well worth keeping as the heart of our communities.
+So what was to be done without us all embracing the lukewarm protestantism of most English village churches?

 Sarah and Henry